 • Do not use the standalone (not part of the reference) OSearch and SPSearch writers for backing up the index files.
 If you use them, the search index will have to be reindexed.

-See "Selecting Microsoft SharePoint Services writer and the corresponding search writers" (page 99) for an example of how to select writer components.
+See Selecting Microsoft SharePoint Services writer and the corresponding search writers on the next page for an example of how to select writer components.

-Figure 34 Selecting Microsoft SharePoint Services writer and the corresponding search writers
+Figure 33: Selecting Microsoft SharePoint Services writer and the corresponding search writers